dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-yeah when we get to
+yes when we get to
-you know at the moment what we're doing is we're building out our re vm so it's a case of getting the bear to dance at all first of all and when we do that we you know we look around at what at what the state of the art is in terms of security securing humble and you know we will make sure that we're at least as
+you know at the moment what we're doing is we're building out our re vm so it's a case of getting the bear to dance at all first of all and when we do that we you know we look around at what the state of the art is in terms of security securing humble and you know we will make sure that we're at least as